Azure-Samples/azure-health-data-and-ai-samples/README.md

-# Azure Health Data Services Samples Repo
+# Azure Health Data and AI Samples Repo

-The Azure Health Data Services Samples Repo is a set of sample apps and sample code provided to help you get started with Azure Health Data Services, learn how to use our products, and accelerate your implementations.
+The Azure Health Data and AI Samples Repo is a set of sample apps and sample code provided to help you get started with Azure Health Data and AI services, learn how to use our products, and accelerate your implementations.

-This project hosts open-source **samples** for Azure Health Data Services.
+This project hosts open-source **samples** for Azure Health Data and AI.

 To learn more about Azure Health Data Services, please refer to the managed service documentation [here.](https://learn.microsoft.com/azure/healthcare-apis/healthcare-apis-overview)

 ## Samples